 Everything we shared during October to celebrate black lives and history.
 Our podcast In Conversation with Councillor Graham Campbell https://open.spotify.com/show/7vJNuXWozcPtUST0uRsodi The values and goals by Black Lives Matter Scotland After the murder of George Floyd, some of our participants shared their experiences of racism in Scotland with us.
 We wanted to highlight some of them during #BlackHistoryMonth to remind people the importance of being anti-racist and working together to end discrimination.
 My Story.
 Historial Figures.

 This year we decided to open our annual online dance competition to all kids and young people!
 We have three categories: Tik tok dance, Choreography and Christmas theme.
 In the Tik Tok dance category, the judges will want to see dances with lots of effort, fun ideas and enthusiasm.
-Each video can last from 30 seconds to 1 minute and you can submit only one video.
-On the Choreography category our judges are looking for high quality performances and creativity
+You can submit only one video.
+On the Choreography category our judges are looking for high quality performances and creativity that can blow the audience away.
+Each video can be up

 Mental health problems can affect the way you think, feel and behave.
 Some mental health problems are described using words that are in everyday use, for example, ‘depression’ and ‘anxiety’.
 This can make them seem easier to understand, but can also mean people underestimate how serious they can be.
 A mental health problem feels just as bad, or worse, than any other illness – only you cannot see it.
 Although mental health problems are very common – affecting one in four people in